-- > Progressing the Glenelg Oval Masterplan with four new unisex change rooms, umpire change rooms and medical rooms. - > Renovations to the Glenela District Cricket Club changerooms making them unisex compliant. - > Completing the upgrade of the Wigley playspace and fitness hub. - > Continuing restoration work at the Glenelg Town Hall. - > Continuing to implement the Disability Access and Inclusion Strategy with audits of council facilities in line with the Disability Discrimination Act 1992. - > Installing new Christmas decorations in Glenelg and Brighton.
+- > Progressing the Glenelg Oval Masterplan with four new unisex change rooms, umpire change rooms and medical rooms. - > Renovations to the Glenela District Cricket Club changerooms making them unisex compliant. - > Completing the upgrade of the Wigley playspace and fitness hub. - > Continuing restoration work at the Glenelg Town Hall. - > Continuing to implement the Disability Access and Inclusion Strategy with audits of council facilities in line with the Disability Discrimination Act 1992. - > Installing new Christmas decorations in Glenela and Brighton. - > Supporting community organisations to host a range of activities and events, navigating the constraints of COVID-19; These included but were not limited to facilitating South Australia's largest ANZAC Day service in a COVID-Safe manner, assisting Glenelg football club to get their supporters back to games, introducing the Outdoor Cinema and Rendezvous markets. - > Creating new and welcoming spaces for the community and visitors such as Jetty Road Glenelg upgrade stage 1 (Hindmarsh Lane and Chapel St Plaza).